Skip to main content

 The discount profit calculator that shows the volume a promo really needs

-Here's the trap.
-Say you sell a product for $30 that costs you $12, with a 15% channel fee.
-Your profit per unit is $30 βˆ’ $12 βˆ’ $4.50 = $13.50.
-Take 20% off and the price falls to $24; the fee drops to $3.60, so your profit per unit is now $24 βˆ’ $12 βˆ’ $3.60 = $8.40.
-The price fell 20%, but your **profit per unit fell about 38%** β€” from $13.50 to $8.40.
-To make the same total profit you now need to sell $13.50 Γ· $8.40 β‰ˆ 1.6Γ— as many units, which is **60% more volume**, not 20%.
+The trap in numbers.
+Sell a product priced at 30 that costs 12, with a 15% channel fee.
+Your profit per unit is 30 − 12 − 4.50 = 13.50.
+Take 20% off and the price falls to 24; the fee drops to 3.60, so profit is now 24 − 12 − 3.60 = 8.40.
+The price fell 20%, but profit per unit fell about 38% — from 13.50 to 8.40.
+To make the same total profit you must sell 13.50 ÷ 8.40 ≈ 1.6× as many units: 60% more volume, not 20%.

-That gap between the discount and the volume it demands is exactly what most "discount calculators" hide.
-They show you the new price and stop there.
-This tool computes the **fee-aware contribution margin** before and after the cut, the **exact extra volume to break even on profit**, and β€” crucially β€” the **maximum safe discount**: the deepest markdown you can run before every single sale starts losing money.
+What most discount calculators hide.
+They show the new price and stop.
+This tool computes the fee-aware contribution margin before and after the cut, the exact extra volume to break even on profit, and — crucially — the maximum safe discount: the deepest markdown you can run before every single sale starts losing money.

-One thing we deliberately exclude: sales tax, VAT, and GST.
-You collect those from the buyer and remit them to the government β€” they are never your money and never a cost, so folding them into margin math would distort every number.
-Because the tool is built on per-unit margins and ratios, it works in any currency: enter your figures in dollars, rupees, pounds, or euros and the logic is identical.
+Sales tax excluded — correctly.
+You collect tax from the buyer and remit it to the government — it's never your money and never a cost, so folding it into margin math would distort every number.
+Because the tool uses per-unit margins and ratios, it works in any currency.

 How it works